kedvesnorbert/TCPQuizClient/README.md

 ## Description:

   The application can be used for playing a REAL-TIME multiple-choice quiz game with another user.

   The TCP Quiz server must be running and must accept the clients.
+Link to TCP quiz server: https://github.com/kedvesnorbert/TCPQuizServer

   First of all, a login with username and password is required.
 After a successful login, the user is redirected to the waiting room where a list of connected clients are shown at the left side.
 Also on the right side is a PLAY button to start a new game and a DISCONNECT button